Fathers' Day (1997 film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

 In a one-star (out of four) review, Roger Ebert of the Chicago Sun-Times described the film as a "brainless feature-length sitcom with too much sit and no com", lamenting its predictable plot points and "its use of runaway cliches".
 Ebert added that the film "was recycled from the French, by the team of Lowell Ganz and Babaloo Mandel" ... and "is astonishing, given the superior quality of their collaborations like Parenthood and City Slickers".

 Among the few positive reviews were Desson Thomson's of The Washington Post and Janet Maslin's of The New York Times, the latter of whom wrote, "Not surprisingly, there are some slow patches and formulaic touches, but that's a fair trade for the fun of watching Mr. Williams and Mr. Crystal make an irresistible comic team".
 Marjorie Baumgarten of The Austin Chronicle commented, "Fathers' Day is a mildly diverting summer family comedy.
 In general, that's not a bad rap, but when you've got an expectant blockbuster that stars Robin Williams and Billy Crystal and has been directed by Ivan Reitman — all of them true kings of comedy — them words 'mildly diverting' are clearly less than the desired result."

 Julia Louis-Dreyfus was nominated for the Golden Raspberry Award for Worst Supporting Actress for her work in the film, but she lost to Alicia Silverstone for Batman & Robin.
 The film was also nominated for Most Painfully Unfunny Comedy at the 1997 Stinkers Bad Movie Awards, but barely lost to 8 Heads in a Duffel Bag.

+Francis Veber, who directed Les Compères from which Fathers' Day was adapted, stated he never watched the film as "I was scared to be sad".